Media Capture

 You should set the session output to the lowest practical resolution for your application.
 Setting the output to a higher resolution than necessary wastes processing cycles and needlessly consumes power.

 You must ensure that your implementation of captureOutput:didOutputSampleBuffer:fromConnection: is able to process a sample buffer within the amount of time allotted to a frame.
-If it takes too long, and you hold onto the video frames, AV Foundation will stop delivering frames, not only to your delegate but also other outputs such as a preview layer.
+If it takes too long and you hold onto the video frames, AV Foundation stops delivering frames, not only to your delegate but also to other outputs such as a preview layer.

-You can use the capture video data output’s minFrameDuration property to ensure you have enough time to process a frame—at the cost of having a lower frame rate than would otherwise be the case.
-You might also ensure that the alwaysDiscardsLateVideoFrames property is set to YES (the default).
+You can use the capture video data output’s minFrameDuration property to be sure you have enough time to process a frame—at the cost of having a lower frame rate than would otherwise be the case.
+You might also make sure that the alwaysDiscardsLateVideoFrames property is set to YES (the default).
 This ensures that any late video frames are dropped rather than handed to you for processing.
-Alternatively, if you are recording and it doesn’t matter if the output fames are a little late, you would prefer to get all of them, you can set the property value to NO. This does not mean that frames will not be dropped (that is, frames may still be dropped), but they may not be dropped as early, or as efficiently.
+Alternatively, if you are recording and it doesn’t matter if the output fames are a little late and you would prefer to get all of them, you can set the property value to NO. This does not mean that frames will not be dropped (that is, frames may still be dropped), but that they may not be dropped as early, or as efficiently.

 Capturing Still Images